SantosZuber-zz/Contacts-App/README.md

 > 5th Step
 >
-Now you have all settled down, for opening the Contacts-App App, you have to type this on your browser: `localhost/contacts-app/`.
+Now that you have all settled down, to open the Contacts-App App, you have to type this on your browser: `localhost/contacts-app/`.
 If you did everything correctly, that should work.